Issue 5-20, 2021

 KEYWORDS: physiotherapy iontophoresis, pulsed-shortwave diathermy, galvanic current, low-volt alternating current, hydrotherapy, physical agents, diabetic ulcer, chronic wound care

-Acknowledgments: The study had no sponsorship
+FUNDING: The study had no sponsorship

-Conflict of interest:: The authors declare no apparent or potential conflicts of interest related to the publication of this article.
+CONFLICT OF INTEREST: The authors declare no apparent or potential conflicts of interest related to the publication of this article.

-For citation: Coplin M. Adjunctive Physiotherapy – A Case Report on the Management and Effective Treatment of Diabetic Neuropathic Foot Ulcer Using Adjunctive Physiotherapy.
+FOR CITATION: Coplin M. Adjunctive Physiotherapy – A Case Report on the Management and Effective Treatment of Diabetic Neuropathic Foot Ulcer Using Adjunctive Physiotherapy.
 Bulletin of Rehabilitation Medicine.
 2021; 20 (5): 81-84. https://doi.org/10.38025/2078-1962-2021-20-5-81-84

-For correspondence: Marcus Coplin, e-mail: DrMarcusCoplin@gmail.com
+Marcus Coplin, e-mail: DrMarcusCoplin@gmail.com

 References: